Why Princess Elizabeth Was Almost Never Queen Elizabeth II at All

 So barring any unfortunate tragedy, Princess Elizabeth was never expected to get much closer to being Queen than she was when she was born.
 For the first 10 years of her life, it seemed that she would remain a relatively minor royal.
 Her modern equivalents would be Princesses Beatrice and Eugenie of York, neither of whom are as well-known globally as their cousins, Princes William and Harry.

 But something unexpected happened.
 When King George V died in 1936, Edward VIII took the throne—then renounced it less than a year later so that he could marry Wallis Simpson, a divorced American socialite, against the advice of the British government and the Church of England.
 Since Edward had no children at the time, his brother Albert ascended, choosing the regnal name George VI in honor of his late father.
 His daughter, 10-year-old Princess Elizabeth, was now the heir presumptive: first in line to the throne on the understanding that her father could still produce a son who would take the throne before her (and, for that matter, her younger sister Margaret, who was born in 1930).

 But despite the possibility, that didn't happen.
-George VI produced no more children and died in 1952.
+George VI produced no more children and died on February 6, 1952.
 His eldest daughter was crowned Queen Elizabeth II, defying the expectations of her birth to become one of Britain's most popular, well-regarded, and longest-reigning monarchs.
 Though to some constitutional scholars, she'll always be the Queen who almost wasn't.